Is Online MBA Worth It? In a Word, Yes.

 • If you’re a parent, how will you juggle soccer practice, piano lessons, and the myriad other responsibilities on your plate with being a student again?

-• And, let’s not forget the other issues about an MBA that you may be concerned about, such as if the cost is worth it and whether an online degree is even highly regarded.
+• And, let’s not forget the other crucial concerns: will the cost be worth it and will your online degree be highly regarded?

-Just reading these questions may make your head spin.
-The good news is we’re here to help you sort through the answers.
-The bottom line is that earning an MBA, particularly one that’s part time and online, isn’t as difficult as you think.
+Just reading these sentences may make your head spin.
+The good news is we’re here to help you sort through these questions, and the bottom line is that earning an MBA, particularly one that’s part time and online, isn’t as difficult as you think.

-The Big Question: Is Online MBA Worth It?
+The Big Question: Is an Online MBA Worth It?

 • What’s the difference between a full time MBA vs. part time MBA?